anton325/Speedreader/README.md

 ### **Dynamic Speed Control**

 Understanding that every reader has their own comfort level and reading capability, SpeedReader offers dynamic speed control.
-This feature allows users to adjust the speed at which words are displayed in real time.
+Just use the arrow keys on your keyboard to adjust the speed at which words are displayed in real time.
 Whether you're looking to breeze through a novel or spend a little extra time on denser material, SpeedReader makes it easy to change speeds on the fly without interrupting the reading experience.

 ### **Predictive Time Remaining Estimation**